Cover photo by Neels Jackson.

 Habitat

-Inhabits the margins of rivers, lakes, pans, marshes and dams.
-Mostly confined to the warmer savanna regions.
-It can be found at both still and flowing water and prefers areas that are lined with tall grasses, sedges and especially Phragmites reeds.
+The Common Tigertail inhabits the margins of rivers, lakes, pans, marshes, and dams.
+It is mostly confined to the warmer savanna regions.
+The Common Tigertail can be found at both still and flowing water, prefering areas lined with tall grasses, sedges, and especially Phragmites reeds.
 This is the only large Gomphid in South Africa that commonly inhabits the fringes of large still-water habitats.

 Pongola River, KwaZulu-Natal